vprobon/BIO650/assignment1.md

 - Repeat the same sequence analysis steps, essentially becoming ***sequence detectives***, in order to reproduce the results shown in Figure 1 of [9], based on the current database status.
 - Try and identify the possible source(s) of error.
 - Compare your results to the results in [9].
 - Discuss your findings, also placing them in the context of the available literature.

-In this practical assignment, you will act as "sequence detective", where you are asked to:
-1. Detect entries with a simple typographical error in sequence databases.
-2. Use sequence comparison tools to investigate whether you are able to identify the source (i.e., the starting point of this error).
-3. Conclude on whether such types of errors are easy to spot and possibly correct in the sequence databases.
+Do you believe, typographical errors are easy to detect (and eventually correct) in sequence databases?

-In particular, you will try to

-- Whether/how we can replicate Figure 1 of the paper using sequence comparisons and freely available tools and databases
-- Compare the results of that paper (published in 2015)
-- Comment on the above
+#### Practical Steps

+##### Step 0: Preparatory work
+We will use the Cytoscape application [12] for displaying protein networks after sequence similarity-based clustering.
+You can freely download the software on your computer using the URL [https://cytoscape.org/](https://cytoscape.org/).

+**Note**: Computers running Windows/MacOS/Linux are supported.

+**Note 2**: Cytoscape is accompanied by a rich collection of extensions (Cytoscape Apps).
+Feel free to play with any of these useful tools.
+Nevertheless, for the purposes of this practical the basic Cytoscape functionality (i.e., no extra Apps) will suffice.

+##### Step 1: Identification and retrieval of "putaitve" proteins
+- Use your favorite web browser to navigate to the protein database at the [NCBI website](https://www.ncbi.nlm.nih.gov/protein).
+- Enter the keyword *putaitve* at the text box and search the database
+> How many protein sequence entries are retrieved by this search?

 #### References